archetype-themes/plugin-theme-component/docs/Build-process.md

 **Notes**
 - Sass and Less is also handled.
 Your main file can also use any of the following extensions (css|sass|scss|less)
 - Use of a styles sub-folder is recommended but not compulsory.
-Archie will search the whole src diretory tree for your main stylesheet.
+Archie will search the whole src directory tree for your main stylesheet.

 **Resulting files**